 The main operations on a dictionary are storing a value with some key and extracting the value given the key.
-It is also possible to delete a key:value pair with det.
+It is also possible to delete a key:value pair with del.
 If you store using a key that is already in use, the old value associated with that key is forgotten.
 It is an error to extract a value using a non-existent key.

-The keys() method of a dictionary object returns a list of all the keys used in the dictionary, in arbitrary order (if you want it sorted, just apply the sort() method to the list of keys).
+The keys () method of a dictionary object returns a list of all the keys used in the dictionary, in arbitrary order (if you want it sorted, just apply the sorted() function to it).
 To check whether a single key is in the dictionary, use the in keyword.